-According to UNCTAD (2002), the average annual inflow of FDI increased from an amount \$159 billion in 1986-91 to \$865 billion in year 1999.
-As compared to the inflow of FDI, the percentage of Domestic Capital Formation (DCF) in the world grews from 2.3 percent in year 1980 to 11.1 percent in year 1998.
+According to UNCTAD (2000), the average annual inflow of FDI increased from an amount \$159 billion over 1986-91 to \$865 billion in 1999.
+FDI inflow as a percentage of domestic capital formation in the world grews from 2.3 percent in 1980 to 11.1 percent in 1998.
 Therefore, the contribution of multinational companies (MNCs) in the world's GDP was 25 percent in 1997.
-Approximately 90 percent in trade technology and three-quarters in research & development (R & DD) are conducted by multinational companies (MNCs) [Dunning (1993)].
-It has been argued that economic growth depends on technology transfer and FDI play a key role because it encourages the diffusion of technology.
-Zhang (2001) has experienced that FDI is just like an engine for the host country's economic growth because (a) it intakes FDI, creates capital formation and jobs opportunities (b) FDI encourages or boost up to promote manufacturing exports (c) FDI bring bulk of resources opportunities to the host country like: man power skills, skilled labor from international markets and management skills e.t.c. (d) FDI may support innovation exchange and overflow impacts.
+Approximately 90 percent in trade in technology and technology intensive products and three-quarters in Research & Development are conducted by Multinational Companies.

+It has been argued that economic growth depends on technology transfer and FDI can play a key role because it encourages technology diffusion.
+Zhang (2001) has experienced that FDI is likely to be an engine for the host country's economic growth because (i) it intakes FDI, creates capital formation and jobs opportunities (ii) FDI encourages or boost up to promote manufacturing exports (iii) FDI bring bulk of resources opportunities to the host country like: man power skills, skilled labor from international markets and management skills e.t.c. (iv) FDI may encourage technology transfer and spillover effects.

-The inward FDI in developing countries fallowed irregular paths in 1980s and gradually started increasing in the successive period of 1985-2000.
-This inflow has jumped from \$10100 million in year 1986 to 87124 million in the year [UNCTAD (1985-1995)].
-The volume of FDI has been varied according to different countries.
+Historically, FDI inflows in developing countries followed irregular paths at the beginning of 1980s and gradually started increasing in the successive period.
+This inflow has jumped from \$10100 million in year 1986 to 87124 million in the year.
+The volume of FDI has been varied significantly across countries.
 Specifically, China received maximum 31 percent of the entire FDI while Brazil received 13 percent and last India and Venezuela received almost close to three (03) percent.
-Inflow of FDI in Pakistan was approximately 1101.7\$ million in year 1995 and it increased up to annual amount 1524\$ at the end of the year 2005.
-Currently it was round about \$ 3020.2 million.
+The inflow of FDI in Pakistan was approximately \$1101.7 millions in year 1995-96 and was jumped to \$1524 at the end of 2004-05.
+Currently it was round about \$ 4020.2 million.

-Despite of the growing volume of these inflows to developing countries, this resulted in the gap between FDI flows to develop and developing countries have increased in 80s.
-This was largely due to three factors, firstly the continuing economic complexities faced by several developing countries and these difficulties have made them less.
-Secondly the increased in importance of technologically intensive instruments favoring locations in further developed countries and thirdly the fear of a rise in protectionist forces in the European Community and in the United States (Markusen and Zhang, 2001, Blonigen and Whang, 2005 and UNCTAD, 2006).
-Vast majority of literature proposes that FDI is related with economic situation of the host country (Dunning1981; 1988; 1993 and 2001).
+Despite of the growing volume of these inflows to developing countries, this resulted in the gap between FDI flows to develop and developing countries and it has broader in the mid years 1980s.
+This was largely due to three factors, firstly the continuing economic complexities faced by several developing countries and these difficulties have made them less attractive for trans-national corporations.
+Secondly the growing importance of technologically intensive instruments favoring locations in other developed countries and thirdly the fear of a rise in protectionist forces in the European Community and in the United States UNCTAD (2006).

-From the foreign investors' point of view, FDI is justified by essential differences in production costs due to factor productivity and payment differentials across countries (Caves, 1971, Lall, 1978, Aggarwal, 1980, Batra and Ramachandran, 1980 and Dunning, 1981).
+Vast body of literature proposes that FDI is related with economic situation of the host country.
+From the foreign investors' point of view, FDI is justified by essential differences in production costs due to factor productivity and payment differentials across countries Aggarwal (1980).
 Consolidating the market shares overseas also stimulates FDI.
-From the recipient economic point of view, FDI is attractive and important for a numeral of reasons, varying from growth enhancement via capital accrual.
+From the recipient economic point of view, FDI is attractive and important for a numeral of reasons, varying from growth enhancement via capital accrual and deepening to technological improvement (Kokko et al, 1996).
 FDI is also projected to incorporate domestic firms in international production and investment networks, which is likely to increase efficiency and output growth.
 In addition to this, FDI comprises an excellent source of present account financing and Balance of Payments (BOPs) relief, particularly if it is export-oriented and saving-enhancing.
 In an international economy, macroeconomic unsteadiness and policy-induced alterations in goods and capital markets tend to minimize the location advantage of a host country in the competition for inward FDI and capital inflows (Lim, 1983).